 A Good Genmaicha?

 Two months ago I couldn’t stand Genmaicha tea.
 Now I am a fan.
 Not the swill they serve at sushi places, but the stuff I make at home.
-It is super easy to do.
+It is super easy to make.
 Give it a try and if you want to make it even better you can add a little powdered matcha, but that is optional.